pgcentralfoundation/pgrx/docs/src/extension/install.md

 # Installing a PGRX Extension

+In most cases, you can simply use `cargo pgrx install` and it will take care of everything.
-Some extensions require more or less configuration in order to install on a database server.
+Some extensions require more configuration than that in order to install on a database server, and there are a few caveats to keep in mind.

 ## You Must Be Superuser